FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Discussion

-The experiments have provided insights into the capabilities of the frequency-based attribution as an approach to optimize and attribute the time series signal.
-Starting with the AUC experiment, the results provided evidence that the performance of the frequency as a stand-alone approach is much worse than the traditional attribution.
-However, combining it with the traditional approach has shown an increase in the AUC score.
-Similar results were shown for the Continuity, and Sensitivity, which suggests combining the attribution approaches for a better performance and more propounded explanation.
+The experiments reveal key insights into frequency-based attribution as a method to optimize and explain time series signals.
+The \textit{AUPC} results demonstrate that frequency attribution as a standalone approach underperforms traditional attribution — due to fundamental differences in their mechanisms — but combining them significantly improves \textit{AUPC} scores.
+Similar improvements were observed in \textit{Continuity} and \textit{Sensitivity}, suggesting that hybrid approaches yield superior performance and more comprehensive explanations.

-The visual analysis also provided evidence that the attribution of the traditional approach and the combination attributes to similar parts of the data.
-There were only minor differences corresponding to parts of the signal that were not relevant and removed using the frequency attribution.
-Furthermore, the analysis of the character trajectories indicated that the attribution using the frequencies and the deletion of the irrelevant information did not change the characters to be entirely unique.
-The overall shape of the characters kept the same, but confusions were removed.

-Further analysis has indicated that using the frequency attribution, it is possible to identify classes that share commonalities as the underlying frequencies are similar.
-E.g., for the character trajectories dataset, it was highlighted that the character 'a' and 'o' share most of the frequencies.

-Concluding the analysis, frequency attribution is a good tool to filter time series data without removing important data points.
-Especially, when the data contains noise, the frequency attribution offers the possibility to remove the noise for the whole signal but keep spikes that are relevant for the classification.
-This is a massive benefit compared to other tools that remove data spikes without keeping track of their importance for the classification task.
-Besides that, the frequency attribution lowers the cognitive effort of an explanation, as the end-user can focus on the explanation and is not distracted by irrelevant signal changes.
-Finally, using a traditional attribution approach on top of the optimized signal has shown to be a very successful way to provide correct explanations on a filtered signal.
+Visual analysis confirms that traditional attribution and the combined approach highlight similar signal regions, with only minor differences in irrelevant areas removed by frequency attribution.
+Analysis of the \textit{CharacterTrajectories} dataset shows that frequency-based optimization and deletion of irrelevant information preserves character shapes while eliminating confusing noise.
+Further analysis demonstrates that frequency attribution effectively identifies classes sharing frequency patterns — for example, in the \textit{CharacterTrajectories} dataset, characters 'a' and 'o' share most frequencies.

+Additional experiments on \textit{Infidelity}, input continuity, and \textit{Mutual Information} confirm frequency attribution as an effective signal optimization tool that highlights important frequencies.
+However, existing metrics — designed for traditional attribution — are not perfectly suited for frequency-based methods, suggesting new metrics could better evaluate this approach.